Sam-Saarinen/Sam-Saarinen.github.io/_posts/2019-01-12-Tools-I-Use.md

 For the time being, I'm using Feedly to track RSS/Atom feeds.
 There may be better aggregation/digest tools, but I haven't spent a lot of time looking.

 ## Presentation Recording
 I recently learned that Microsoft PowerPoint allows you to record narration/timings and that you can save/export as an MP4 video.
 Although for general video processing needs I like Premiere (Adobe Creative Cloud) or OpenShot (a pretty good open source alternative), there is really no comparison when it comes to recording presentations - PowerPoint has easy-to-use graphics and animation capabilities and individual slides can be re-recorded without interrupting the total presentation.
 I plan to use this for all of my informational videos from now on that don't rely heavily on external footage.
+(If anyone is looking for a more general screencasting software package, OBS Studio has a free download that works quite well.)

 I hope this was helpful!

 {% include signoff.md %}